Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Puree the oranges with an immersion blender or regular blender.
+• Puree the peeled oranges until smooth, using an immersion blender right in the pot or a countertop blender in batches.

 Nutrition